teodoran/stck/README.md

     2 add-five
     [7]

-The contents of a subroutine are contained within a line.
-So remember to terminate the subroutine declaration with `!` when not using the interactive interpreter.
+The contents of a subroutine is contained within a line.
+So remeber to terminate the subroutine declaration with `!` when not using the interactive interpreter.

     // some-file.stck !